Life Science & Medical Device Insights

 Ch.
 5: Why We Use Phase Change Material for Cooling and Stabilizing Pharmaceuticals

 In order to maintain a regulated temperature, phase change materials absorb and release thermal energy.
-According to the desired range, they'll perform intelligent phase change in temperature.
+According to the desired range, they’ll perform intelligent phase changes in temperature.
 With no power source necessary, temperature control is used to regulate the storage temperature of medicines.
 It is stable, reliable, and provides thermal cycling.

 Since phase change materials are ideal for use in various thermal management applications, they have high latent heat and a range of different melting points.
 Despite an unsteady supply chain, this is especially useful for thermal regulation with the transportation of medical and pharmaceutical products to ensure quality and effectiveness.

 It was only a handful of years ago when cold-chain simply meant 2-8°C, but increasingly products today must be shipped at ‘body temperature’ (around +37°C), ‘controlled room temperature’ (15-25°C), or at extremely cold temperatures such as -20°C, and in even lower cryogenic temperatures (-80°C and -192°C).
 For example, new solutions are undergoing testing in order to allow the safe transportation of goods at -40°C and -50°C, as requirements for different temperature ranges continue to expand.

 Successful transportation requires the expertise and detailed knowledge of a specialized shipping partner, at a time when materials are of high value, time- and temperature-sensitive, and quite often critical to a clinical trial or a medical emergency.

 Ch.
 6: The Basics to Cold Chain Shipping Pharmaceuticals

 It’s very important to highlight the importance of delivering medicine and other pharmaceuticals on time to hospitals, patients, and healthcare facilities.
 Cold chain shipping plays an essential role in this, from manufacturing to transport to delivery, ensuring that these products are kept at specific temperatures for every step of the journey.

 However, the steps that go into this have evolved heavily over the past 20 years.
 The approach we take with the supply chain for shipping pharmaceuticals has changed through technology like phase change materials and more sophisticated temperature monitoring solutions.